Oriental dollarbird: Etymology

+The generic name derives from Ancient Greek eurustomos 'wide-mouthed' and the specific epithet is Latin orientalis 'eastern'.

+The name "dollarbird" is from the round bluish-white patch on the wing, visible in flight or when stretching its wings, "said to resemble a silver dollar" (coin).

+Alternative names for the oriental dollarbird include the Asian dollarbird, Australian roller (E. o. pacificus), dark roller, dollar roller, dollarbird, eastern broad-billed roller and oriental broad-billed roller.

 Description

-The oriental dollarbird has a length of up to 30 cm.
+The oriental dollarbird 27–32 cm long.
 It is dark brown but this is heavily washed with a bluish-green sheen on the back and wing coverts.
 Its belly and undertail coverts are light coloured, and it has glossy bright blue colouring on its throat and undertail.
 Its flight feathers are a darker blue.
 Its bill is short and wide and in mature animals is coloured orange-red with a black tip.
-It has very light blue patches on the outer parts of its wings which are highly visible in flight and for which it is named.
+It has very light blue-white patches on the outer parts of its wings which are highly visible in flight.
 The females are slightly duller than the males but overall the two are very similar.
 Immature birds are much duller than the adults and do not have the blue colouring on their throats.
-They also have brown bills and feet instead of the red of the adults.
+They also have dark blackish-grey to brown bills and feet instead of the red of the adults.

 Distribution and habitat

 The oriental dollarbird is found from Australia to Japan and India.
-At least some subspecies (for example E. o. pacificus) are migratory.
-It breeds in northern and eastern Australia between the months of September and April and winters in New Guinea and nearby islands.
-The birds prefer open wooded areas with hollow-bearing trees to build nests in.
+At least two subspecies (E. o. cyanocollis and E. o. pacificus) are migratory; the former breeds in northeastern Asia and winters southeastern Asia, and the latter in northern and eastern Australia between the months of September and April and winters in New Guinea and nearby islands.
+The birds prefer open wooded areas with hole-bearing trees to build nests in.

 Behaviour and ecology

-The oriental dollarbird is most commonly seen singly with a distinctive upright silhouette on a bare branch high in a tree, from which it hawks for insects, returning to the same perch after a few seconds.
+The oriental dollarbird is most commonly seen singly with a distinctive upright silhouette on a bare branch high in a tree, from which it hawks for flying insects, often returning to the same perch after a few seconds.